ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 Something particularly fun and weird you can do with the Ambient Occlusion we made is **recolor** it.
 This can create some really wacky effects, or in general set a specific color palette for a project.

-We're going to continue with the end result of the Ambient Occlusion section, so that we have existing ambient occlusion to recolor!
+We're going to continue with the end result of the Ambient Occlusion section, so that we have existing ambient occlusion to recolor.
 The Ambient Occlusion Recolor Post Process **only works in combination** with the Ambient Occlusion Post Process.

 ![Post Process Effects](../img/VFXtutorial/ppe_AO2.png "The default of AO is subtle but clear."){: .center loading="lazy" }
 ![Post Process Effects](../img/VFXtutorial/ppe_AOrecolor1.png "The default of AO is subtle but clear."){: .center loading="lazy" }